pschudar/datalayer/README.md

 Configure the host, username, password, and finally, the database to match your host or local setup.

 You may have noticed that dlConfig is actually a trait.
 It's named class.dlconfig.php in this example so it's automatically loaded by the included Autoloader class.
-Within the trait, a few abstract classes are defined.
+Within the trait, a few abstract methods are listed.
-If a new class is created for a different database server, these classes must be fleshed out to keep the API the same.
+If a new class is created for a different database server, these abstract methods must be fleshed out in the new class to keep the API the same.

 USAGE